tel: +48 888 99 98 98

 Want a better price?

-Call us tel: +48 888 99 98 98 or write through contact form on the contact page.
-You can check the power and the appearance of neodymium magnet in our power calculator force calculator
+Give us a call tel: +48 888 99 98 98 or write through contact form on our website.
+You can check the strength as well as the appearance of magnet in our force calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.